Irregular threefolds with numerically trivial canonical divisor: Introduction

 \subsection{Effectivity of the pluricanonical map of threefolds}

-Over the field of complex numbers, for a terminal $K$-trivial threefold $X$, Kawamata \cite{Kaw86} showed that there exists a positive calculable integer $m_0$ such that $m_0 K_X \sim 0$; and by \cites{Beauville83Rmk,Morrison86} and finally \cite{Oguiso93}, the smallest $m_0$ is $2^5 \cdot 3^3 \cdot 5^2 \cdot 7 \cdot 11 \cdot 13 \cdot 17 \cdot 19$.
-It is natural to ask the following question of effectivity. \begin{ques} Does there exist a positive integer $N$ such that $N K_X \sim 0$ for all terminal $\QQ$-factorial $K$-trivial threefolds over an algebraically closed field of characteristic $p>0$? \end{ques}
+Over the field of complex numbers, for terminal $K$-trivial threefolds $X$, Kawamata \cite{Kaw86} showed that there exists a positive calculable integer $m_0$ such that $m_0 K_X \sim 0$; and by \cite{Beauville83Rmk,Morrison86} and finally \cite{Oguiso93}, the smallest $m_0$ is $2^5 \cdot 3^3 \cdot 5^2 \cdot 7 \cdot 11 \cdot 13 \cdot 17 \cdot 19$.
+It is natural to ask the following question. \begin{ques} Does there exist a positive integer $N$ such that $N K_X \sim 0$ for all terminal $\QQ$-factorial $K$-trivial threefolds over an algebraically closed field of characteristic $p>0$? \end{ques}

-Applying the structure theorem \ref{thm:main}, we can prove the following effectivity result when $\dim a_X(X) = 2$. \begin{cor}[see Section~\ref{sec:effectivity}] Let $X$ be a terminal $\QQ$-factorial threefold such that $K_X \equiv 0$ and $q = 2$, then $(2^4 \cdot 3^3) K_X \sim 0$. \end{cor} For the case $\dim a_X(X) = 1$, we may break the effectivity problem into the following two questions. \begin{ques} Let $f\colon X \to A$ be a fibration belonging to Case (B).
+Applying the structure theorem \ref{thm:main}, we can prove the following effectivity result when $\dim a_X(X) = 2$. \begin{cor}[see Section~\ref{sec:effectivity}] Let $X$ be a terminal $\QQ$-factorial threefold such that $K_X \equiv 0$ and $q = 2$, then $(2^4 \cdot 3^3) K_X \sim 0$. \end{cor} For the case $\dim a_X(X) = 1$, we may break the effectivity problem into the following two questions. \begin{ques} Let $f\colon X \to A$ be a fibration belonging to Case (B) of Theorem~\ref{thm:main}.
 Denote by $F$ a general fiber of $f$.
-Then there exists an integer $N_F>0$ such that $N_FK_F \sim 0$. \begin{itemize} \item[(1)] Is there a uniform bound of $N_F$?
-Equivalently, is there a positive integer $N$ such that $NK_F \sim 0$, for any variety $F$ appearing as a general fiber of the fibration $f: X \to A$ in Case (B)? \end{itemize} Let $H$ be a finite subgroup scheme of an elliptic curve.
-Assume that $H$ acts on $F$ as in Case (B).
-Then there is a natural group homomorphism $H \to \mathrm{GL}(H^0(F, N_FK_F)) \cong \mathbb G_m$; we denote its image by $\overline{H}$, which is a finite group scheme over $k$. \begin{itemize} \item[(2)] Is there a uniform bound of the order of $\overline{H}$? \end{itemize} \end{ques}
+Then there exists an integer $N_F>0$ such that $N_FK_F \sim 0$.

+(1) Is there a uniform bound of $N_F$?
+Equivalently, is there a positive integer $N$ such that $NK_F \sim 0$ {holds for every fibration} $f\colon X \to A$ in Case (B)?